-The thing is, even if we’re developing more acceptance for each other, technology still is a huge factor in driving us to be competitive–at least in the career sense.
+The thing is, even if we’re developing more acceptance, technology still is a huge factor in driving us to be competitive–at least in the career sense.

-As it surges exponentially, we’ve recognized that technology may be reaching a point of power where it can take over our responsibilities—and, for some, careers.
-So instead of being excited to express their true aspirations and beliefs, students may be pushed to pursue a field about which they have no interest.
+As technological developments surge, we’ve recognized that technology may be reaching a point where it can take on our responsibilities And, for some, careers.
+So instead of being excited to express their true aspirations and beliefs, students may be inclined to pursue a field about which they have no interest.
 In doing so, we become more competitive–with one another and technology.

 Do we want to be this competitive?

-A Gallup survey on American perceptions of success determined that there is a large discrepancy between how we perceive society to view success and how we, personally, view success.
-The discrepancy being that to most Americans, individually, their success is marked by a combination of factors–quality of life, work, character, health, and more.
+A Gallup survey on American perceptions of success determined that there is a large discrepancy between how we perceive society to view success and how we actually view success.
+Most Americans mark their success by a combination of factors–life quality, work, character, health, and more.

-It seems that we are forced to feel competitive–”forced” being more literal or metaphorical, depending on your financial situation, home life, and other personal factors.
+It seems that several factors have driven us to feel overly competitive–”forced” may be literal or metaphorical, depending on your financial situation, home life, and personal factors.

-Yet, it seems we still hold dear our inner needs and desires to lead fulfilling lives, which, according to the survey, goes beyond wealth, status, and competition.
-Rather, many of us hope to have authentic social relationships, a job which satisfies and/or challenges, and genuine passions.
+Yet, it seems we still hold dear our inner needs and desires to lead fulfilling lives.
+And, according to the survey, this goes beyond wealth, status, and competition.
+Rather, many of us hope to have authentic social relationships, a satisfying and/or challenging job, and genuine passions.

 We stigmatize mistakes

 According to Sir Ken Robinson, stigmatizing mistakes is directly related to stifling creativity.
 As he states, “… the result is that we are educating people out of their creative capacities.”
-When we associate shame with mistakes, we’re far more uncomfortable making them.
+When we associate mistakes with shame, we’re far more uncomfortable in the face of failure.

 So what should we do to turn this around?
 In order to debunk our perceptions around mistakes, we must begin rethinking the concept of mistakes.
 This requires shifting our mindsets entirely.
-If you start thinking about a mistake as natural, and human, then you can begin to actually make something of your mistakes.
-Everyone makes mistakes—it’s a cliche, but a true one.
+If you start thinking about a mistake as natural and human, you can begin to actually make something of your mistakes.
+Everyone makes mistakes—it’s cliche, but true.

 Mistakes lead to creative solutions

-Mistakes are actually the key ways that people come to many brilliant conclusions!
+Mistakes are actually key ways in which people come to brilliant conclusions!

 Take, for example, Alexander Fleming.
-In 1928, Fleming, a bacteriologist, was on his way to go on vacation and left behind a pile of dirty petri dishes.
-When he returned, upon discovering that most of the dishes had been contaminated, he noticed an area in which bacteria hadn’t grown.
-Fleming isolated the mold and identified it as part of the Penicillium genus, and realized it could be used as a powerful bacteria killer–the result was the discovery of penicillin.
+In 1928, Fleming, a bacteriologist, was going on vacation and left behind a pile of dirty petri dishes.
+When he returned, upon discovering that most of the dishes were contaminated, he noticed an area in which bacteria hadn’t grown.
+Fleming isolated the mold and identified it as part of the Penicillium genus, discovering it could serve as a powerful bacteria killer.
+The result was the discovery of penicillin.

 Another example: In 1985, Wilhelm Roentgen, a Physics Professor in Bavaria, was trying to determine whether cathode rays could pass through glass.
 Incidentally, he realized that the rays could pass through human tissue, and the X-ray was born.

 Whether we like it or not, mistakes are a breeding ground for innovations.
 And if we stifle creativity, we’re by virtue, stifling mistakes.
-In order to let students reach their potential, they must be able to take risks and feel okay making mistakes.
+In order to let students reach their potential, we must encourage them to take risks & make mistakes.

 Celebrate curiosity and creativity

-With this increase in competition, there is less time to do all those leisure–and likely creative–activities that we wish we had more time for.
+With this increase in competition, there’s less time to do all those leisure–and likely creative–activities that we wish we had more time for.
 Think painting, yoga, reading, playing games.
 But, really, I’m talking about anything that allows you to transcend your typical thinking.

-It is within this time that we can stray from working inside the lines, and celebrate curiosity and creativity—which it seems, is restricted by the traditional, instructional, teaching methods.
+It is within this time that you can stray from working inside the lines, and celebrate curiosity and creativity—which it seems, is restricted by the traditional, instructional, teaching methods.